 “Sun protection is important for everyone,” Dr. Bailey says, “Especially for dark skin complexions that are at risk for hyperpigmentation following any skin injury.”
 She suggests that you seek out invisible micro-fine zinc oxide and broad-spectrum UV filters.

 These guidelines will help you to create an appropriate skincare routine.
-For more information, use Zwivel’s online consultation tool to contact a board-certified dermatologist in your area.
+For more information, meet our medical review team and get suggestions.